Introduction

 To unleash the power of the rules engine, the data used to determine rule outcomes must be onchain.
-The O2 API eanbles you to programmatically push off-chain data onchain in a reliable way.
-No need to to build and maintain the infrastructure yourself.
+The O2 API enables you to programmatically push off-chain data onchain in a reliable way.
+No need to build and maintain the infrastructure yourself.

 The potential reasons are many, however to make it more concrete let’s cover an example.